kirby-deprecated-plugins/kirby-sync/docs/node.md

 By default `synced-` is added as a blueprint filename prefix.

+### plugin.sync.content.prefix

+By default it will fallback to `plugin.sync.blueprint.prefix` and will add `synced-` to your content text file.

 ### plugin.sync.modified

 If you need the original file modified timestamp, you can set this value to `true` and it will be sent to the node.